Plastic pollution: Reduction efforts

 Efforts to reduce the use of plastics, to promote plastic recycling and to reduce mismanaged plastic waste or plastic pollution have occurred or are ongoing.
 The first scientific review in the professional academic literature about global plastic pollution in general found that the rational response to the "global threat" would be "reductions in consumption of virgin plastic materials, along with internationally coordinated strategies for waste management" – such as banning export of plastic waste unless it leads to better recycling – and describes the state of knowledge about "poorly reversible" impacts which are one of the rationales for its reduction.

 Some supermarkets charge their customers for plastic bags, and in some places more efficient reusable or biodegradable materials are being used in place of plastics.
 Some communities and businesses have put a ban on some commonly used plastic items, such as bottled water and plastic bags.
 Some non-governmental organizations have launched voluntary plastic reduction schemes like certificates that can be adapted by restaurants to be recognized as eco-friendly among customers.

 In January 2019 a "Global Alliance to End Plastic Waste" was created by companies in the plastics industry.
 The alliance aims to clean the environment from existing waste and increase recycling, but it does not mention reduction in plastic production as one of its targets.
 Moreover, subsequent reporting has suggested the group is a greenwashing initiative.

 On 2 March 2022 in Nairobi, representatives of 175 countries pledged to create a legally binding agreement to end plastic pollution.
 The agreement should address the full lifecycle of plastic and propose alternatives including reusability.
 An Intergovernmental Negotiating Committee (INC) that should conceive the agreement by the end of the year 2024 was created.
 The agreement should facilitate the transition to a circular economy, which will reduce GHG emissions by 25%.
 Inger Andersen, executive director of UNEP called the decision "a triumph by planet earth over single-use plastics".

+Around 100 countries implemented single use plastic bags bans or taxes, which successfully reduced pollution and had public support.
+Many implemented measures to reduce the use of "single use cutlery, straws, balloon sticks, and coffee buds".

+In the lead up to the Assembly, global public opinion on a plastic treaty was surveyed, analysed and reported by The Plastic Free Foundation in partnership with Ipsos and WWF-International.
+The report identified that nearly 90% of survey participants – over 20,000 adults across 28 countries – believed that having a global plastics treaty will help to effectively address the plastic pollution crisis.